Application Process and Lender Guide for Federal and Private Loans

 Federal Stafford loans are made available to university students to help pay for the cost of education.
 Federal Stafford loans are offered to graduate and undergraduate students at a fixed low interest rate.
 Students must be enrolled at least half time to be eligible.
 Students are eligible to receive Stafford loans regardless of credit history.
 Stafford loans may be subsidized by the U.S. Government or unsubsidized depending on the student's financial need.
 Repayment begins six months after the student leaves school of falls below half-time status.
 For the 2009 - 2010 academic year, subsidized Stafford loans are offered at a fixed 5.6% interest rate, and unsubsidized Stafford loans are offered at a fixed 6.8% interest rate.

-Graduate Plus loans are available to gradaute students to help pay for the cost of education.
+Graduate Plus loans are available to graduate students to help pay for the cost of education.
 Federal Grad Plus Loans are funded by private lenders, including banks and credit unions.
 The federal government sets the interest rate, limits fees, and sets minimum deferment options for federal Grad Plus loans.
 However, many lenders offer benefits to borrowers beyond the minimum requirements set by the government.
 We encourage you to carefully review your options before choosing a lender.
 For the 2009-2010 academic year, Grad Plus is offered at a fixed 8.5% interest rate

 Subsidized Stafford Loan—The government pays the interest while a student is in school.
 Based upon need